Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 ## Introduction

-The Xilinx® Versal ACAP is a fully software-programmable, heterogeneous compute platform that combines the Processor System (PS) (Scalar Engines that include the Arm® processors), Programmable Logic (PL) (Adaptable Engines that include the programmable logic blocks and memory) and AI Engines which belong in the Intelligent Engine category.
+The AMD Versal™ adaptive SoC is a fully software-programmable, heterogeneous compute platform that combines the Processor System (PS) (Scalar Engines that include the Arm® processors), Programmable Logic (PL) (Adaptable Engines that include the programmable logic blocks and memory) and AI Engines which belong in the Intelligent Engine category.

 This tutorial uses the LeNet algorithm to implement a system-level design to perform image classification using the AI Engine and PL, including block RAM.
 The design demonstrates functional partitioning between the AI Engine and PL.
 It also highlights memory partitioning and hierarchy among DDR memory, PL (block RAM) and AI Engine memory.